-In simple terms, Digital Marketing is the promoting of products over the internet or any form of electronic media.
+In a world where over 170 million people use social media on a regular basis, every working professional is expected to be familiar with at least the core tenets of Digital Marketing.
+In simple terms, Digital Marketing is the promotion of products over the internet or any form of electronic media.
 According to the Digital Marketing Institute, "Digital Marketing is the use of digital channels to promote or market products and services to targeted consumers and businesses."

 People are consuming digital content on a daily basis.
 Very soon, traditional marketing platforms will disappear, and the digital market will completely take over.
-There are a number of advantages to Digital Marketing.
+There are a number of advantages in Digital Marketing.
 Unlike traditional marketing, digital marketing is more affordable.

 The term Digital Marketing was first used in the 1990s.
 The digital age took off with the coming of the internet and the development of the Web 1.0 platform.
-The Web 1.0 platform allowed users to find the information they wanted, but did not allow them to share this information over the web.
+The Web 1.0 platform allowed users to find the information they wanted but did not allow them to share this information over the web.
 Up until then, marketers worldwide were still unsure of the digital platform.
 They were not sure if their strategies would work since the internet had not yet seen widespread deployment.